-This stunning home had all the charm and character of the 1920’s, but its 100 year old kitchen needed a pick me up into the 21st Century!
+This stunning home had all the charm and character of the 1920’s, but its 100 year old kitchen needed a pick-me-up into the 21st Century!
 Our clients wanted something that would better suit the style and feel of surrounding rooms while being a practical and functional family kitchen.
 The clients decided on traditional shaker style cabinetry from the beginning.

 First of all, an old style and dysfunctional chimney sat in the corner of the room.
 While taking up much needed space, it also provided little use to the current owners.
 As a result, the existing window was long and narrow, confining the kitchens functionally primarily to a galley style on either wall.
-To prevent this, Steve began by removing and bricking off the existing chimney, squaring off the room.
+To overcome this, we began by removing and bricking off the existing chimney, squaring off the room.

-Designed by Steve Mahlo and built by the Brilliant SA team.
+Designed and built by the Brilliant SA team.